Refer a Patient

 iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.

-Concussions are a type of traumatic brain injury that occurs when the brain is jolted or shaken inside the skull.
-They are commonly caused by blows to the head or body, falls, and motor vehicle accidents.
+Concussions are traumatic brain injuries that occur when the brain is jolted or shaken inside the skull.
+Blows to the head or body commonly cause falls and motor vehicle accidents.

 Symptoms of a concussion can include headache, dizziness, confusion, nausea, and sensitivity to light and noise.
 These symptoms may appear immediately or may not be noticeable for hours or even days after the injury.